AFGHANISTAN/USA: The Ghost You Love Most - Qais Essar

 “The sparsity of each note really makes the rabab shine as an instrument and in doing so, so does Afghan culture.”

 The album commences with The Culmination of a Sorrowful Life, a song which begins the narrative structure of the concept album in a way that is deeply intriguing.
 The track picks up pace with an almost rocky percussive beat that gives the song a real oomph, whilst the glorious rabab never fails to take centre stage.
 The title-track The Ghost You Love Most provides a softer antidote to the opener and is quite a reflective number, made all the more stunning with its harp melody that feature amidst the backdrop of the song.
-A curiously named track to name the album after, to me it suggests the ‘Ghost’ that Essar refers to may indeed be the culture of his ancestors, gone but not forgotten.
+A curiously titled track to name the album after, to me it suggests the ‘Ghost’ that Essar refers to may indeed be the culture and music of his ancestors, gone but not forgotten.

 My favourite track Journey To Qaf is a subdued velvety song which caresses the ear at one moment and follows its own unique prog-rock structure the next as it makes all sorts of twists and turns, some haunting, some simply stunning.
 Sohini Surfer / Emerald Waves, Pt 1 is a short stripped back showcase of the rabab, whilst the song’s second part is more expansive with a surf rock beat.
 Another wholly enjoyable track.
 Meanwhile, the final two tracks are almost as featherlike, the latter Untitled with an almost meditative quality to it.
 The sparsity of each note really makes the rabab shine as an instrument and in doing so, so does Afghan culture.